embulk/embulk/docs/eeps/draft-maven-style-plugins.md

   ...
 ```

 The format needs to be extended to specify a version of the plugin.
-Furthermore, [a Maven artifact has a `groupId`, in addition to the `artifactId`](https://maven.apache.org/guides/mini/guide-naming-conventions.html).
+Furthermore, [a Maven artifact has a `groupId` in addition to the `artifactId`](https://maven.apache.org/guides/mini/guide-naming-conventions.html).
 Embulk provides two ways to configure with Maven-style plugins.

 ### Inline configuration for Maven-style plugins